Code-Institute-Submissions/JamesFahey-zombie-survival_MarResub/README.md

 ## Functions

-Again, the choice of image was carefully selected to perpetuate the previously mentioned theme of conflict.
+The game will progress with use of functions.
+Functions of individual chapters will trigger story progression.
+Giving the user opportunity to interact with the other survivors or reflect on decisions made and contemplate what’s still to come.
+Each function will end when the user is faced  with another choice to make to continue the story.

 ![Functions](/readme-images/function.png)

 ## Choices

 Each choice will consist of two options representing two different paths the user can take.
-The choice made will either continue their journey of survival or cut it short resulting in the user not surviving and getting game over.
+The choice made will either continue their journey of survival or cut it short resulting in the user not surviving and getting game over message.
 Once the story comes to an end whether it be successful or not the user will be asked whether they would like to play again.
-If yes the user will begin the game again
+Selecting yes restarts the game.

 ![Choices](/readme-images/choice.png)